AI Chatbots in Hospitality Industry: Implementation Guide, ROI & Best Practices 2026

 Service management tools for routing housekeeping, maintenance, and concierge requests

-APIs, webhooks, and secure authentication enable these connections.
-The quality of these integrations determines whether your chatbot can actually complete transactions and service requests or merely provide information.
+APIs, webhooks, and secure authentication make these connections work.
+The quality of these integrations determines whether your chatbot can actually complete transactions and service requests -- or just provide information.

-Map out clear flows for the most common tasks:
+Map clear flows for the most common tasks:

 New booking inquiry and completion